BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 The release process has the following key steps:

-* Create a new release branch from develop and open a PR to master
+* Create a new release branch from develop and open a PR to master.
 * Opening the PR to master will automatically run all conda/pip build tests via Azure Pipelines, triggering automatic upload of artifacts (conda and pip packages) to Azure DevOps.
 At this stage, it is recommended that the pip package build is checked using `PyPI test <https://test.pypi.org/>`__ to ensure all metadata presents correctly.
-This is important as package versions in PyPI proper are immutable
+This is important as package versions in PyPI proper are immutable.
 * If everything passes and looks okay, merge the PR into master, this will trigger the release pipeline which will:

-  * Tag the release commit with version number as specified in ``src/__init__.py``
+  * Tag the release commit with version number as specified in ``src/__init__.py``.
   * Create a release on GitHub for the new version, please check the `documentation
     <https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/releasing-projects-on-github>`__
-    for details
+    for details.
   * Pre-fill the GitHub release title and description, including the changelog based on commits since the last release.
-Please note this can be manually edited to be more succinct afterwards
+Please note this can be manually edited to be more succinct afterwards.
-  * Attach build artifacts (conda and pip packages) to GitHub release
+  * Attach build artifacts (conda and pip packages) to GitHub release.

-*  Manually upload build artifacts to conda/PyPI using ``anaconda upload`` and ``flit publish``, respectively (see relevant sections under Package builds above) This may be automated in the future
+*  Manually upload build artifacts to conda/PyPI using ``anaconda upload`` and ``flit publish``, respectively (see relevant sections under Package builds above) This may be automated in the future.
-*  Remove any test versions for pip from PyPI test
+*  Remove any test versions for pip from PyPI test.
-*  Merge any changes from release branch also back to develop
+*  Merge any changes from release branch also back to develop.
-*  Bump up version in ``src/__init__.py`` on develop to start work towards next release
+*  Bump up version in ``src/__init__.py`` on develop to start work towards next release.